15/12/2021

 How to save on expensive drinking water? - cases Court of Saeys and New Docks

-In recent years it has regularly surfaced in our media: water is becoming a scarce resource.
+In recent years it has regularly surfaced in our media: water is becoming a scarce commodity.
 There are various sustainable alternatives to save on expensive drinking water.
 The projects De Nieuwe Dokken in Ghent and Hof Van Saeys in Dendermonde are textbook examples of what is possible in this area.

 Rainwater recovery is not new.
-Water that falls on roofs and paved surfaces is collected in a pit and used for flushing toilets and possibly washing machines.
+Water falling on roofs and paved surfaces is collected in a pit and used for flushing toilets and possibly washing machines.
 Yet wastewater streams from buildings can also be given new life.
 Water runoff from showers, sinks and baths - gray water - normally disappears into the public sewage network.
 Fecal water from toilets - black water - goes to a septic tank, whose overflow also leads to the sewer system.

 Upgrading gray water